Permafrost/TundraTN/README.md

       If a `$concurrency` <= 1 is specified, tasks will be processed sequentially on the main thread.

+    * `$ordered?` is an optional boolean flag which when true processes tasks in ascending task creation order.
+This flag is only applicable when `$concurrency` is set to 1.
+Failed tasks are either retried a maximum of 127 times, or as per the retry settings on the receiver's profile.
+      Defaults to false, if not specified.

   * Outputs:
     * `queue` is the name of the Trading Networks queue from which tasks were dequeued and processed.